 If you’re writing a character dealing with these life-altering issues, you have to be prepared to make the novel about that…without making the whole plot about that.
 It has to bleed into the cracks of the conflict without making this character’s personal obstacle become the conflict.
 The books I’ve starred in my list of books with awesomely flawed characters have conflicts that are varied and desperate, but the listed character’s issues are only an aspect of the greater conflict.
 So far in the reviews of This Weakness for You, only a handful of people mention that Christa has MS…but almost all of them mention that she’s feisty and brave.
 And that’s what I wanted.

 At the heart of every novel is the simple concept of: So-and-so wants this but is having trouble getting it.
 With a romance, your main characters want love but are having difficulty finding it or working it out.
 While that difficulty, the conflicts and obstacles, are significant, a writer should never forget the greater objective of a romance is proving that being loved for who you are is possible.

-If you’re dealing with something significant in your life, you know that it affects everything, but the last thing you want is for everyone to define you with it.
-That is how a character should be.
+For many of us with disabilities, we’re dealing with something so significant that it affects everything, but the last thing a lot of us want is for everyone to define us with it.
+That is how a character should be in genre fiction, in my opinion.
 Christa has MS. It’s not a small thing.
 However the story isn’t about Christa dealing with her MS. The story is about Christa bagging herself an alpha wolf and kicking tail and taking names…oh, and the Big Bad Wolf finds redemption with little Red Riding Hood (who has MS.)

 And I’m, by no means, a super-pro at writing about characters with obstacles.
 You can see from my list (linked above) which books I think have done it well.
 And I think the most effective way to see how to write flawed characters is to read to the point of eye strain.
 Which authors kick tail at writing characters like this?